 In 2019 one in ten (9.84%) of those for whom information about the circumstances of their deaths is available either had difficulty ingesting or regurgitated the lethal dose (2) or had other complications (4).
-In 2018 nearly one in eight (12.12%) of those for whom information about the circumstances of their deaths is available either had difficulty ingesting or regurgitated the lethal dose or had other complications or regained consciousness and died subsequently from the underlying illness.
+In 2018 nearly one in eight (12.12%) of those for whom information about the circumstances of their deaths (or failure to die) is available either had difficulty ingesting or regurgitated the lethal dose (3) or had other unspecified complications (4).
+One person failed to die and regained consciousness.
 In 2017 two people had seizures after ingesting the drugs.

 The interval from ingestion of lethal drugs to unconsciousness has been as long as four hours (in 2017).
 In 2018 for one person the interval from ingestion of lethal drugs to unconsciousness was as long as 60 minutes.

 The time from ingestion to death has been as long as 104 hours (4 days and 8 hours).
-One person in 2018 took 14 hours to die.
+One person in 2019 took nearly two day (47 hours) to die.

 The Death With Dignity Act provides that before prescribing a lethal substance a doctor must first determine whether a person has a “terminal disease”.
 This is defined as “an incurable and irreversible disease that has been medically confirmed and will, within reasonable medical judgment, produce death within six months”.

-In 2018 one person ingested lethal medication 807 days (2 years and 2 1/2 months) after the initial request for the lethal prescription was made.
-The longest duration between initial request and ingestion recorded is 1009 days (that is 2 years and 9 months).
+In 2019 one person ingested lethal medication 1503 days (4 years and 4 1/2 months) after the initial request for the lethal prescription was made surpassing the previous record duration of 1009 days (that is 2 years and 9 months).
 Evidently in these cases the prognosis was wildly inaccurate.
 It also means that any assessment of competence made at the time of prescribing the lethal substance is well out of date - the person may well have become incompetent to make a decision to ingest the lethal substance for the purpose of causing their own death.

 Not a terminal illness

-There have been a total of 11 people for whom the “underlying illness” has been listed as “Endocrine/metabolic disease [e.g., diabetes]”.
+There have been a total of 13 people for whom the “underlying illness” has been listed as “Endocrine/metabolic disease [e.g., diabetes]”.
 Arthritis, arteritis, stenosis and sclerosis (none of which are usually terminal illnesses) have also been recorded as the underlying illness justifying assisted suicide, as well as in 2019 "complications from a fall" (a very imprecise statement of a medical condition).
 This suggests that even the central requirement that an illness be terminal may not be strictly applied.

 Short relationship with attending physicians